Basic bandsaw blade terminology for blade maintenance

 Most sawyers focus on milling, building and thinking up their next project.
 But knowing your blades and keeping them in prime shape is important to continue working on your innovative new ideas.

-Whether you are fresh to your Woodland Mills Sawmill or you are an experienced sawyer who wants to know more about the function and design of your blades, here is a brief explainer showing the components of a blade to keep them ready for the next job:
+Maybe you are fresh to your Woodland Mills Sawmill or you are an experienced sawyer who wants to know more to prepare for using your Woodland Mills Bandsaw Blade Sharpener.
+Either way, here is a brief explainer showing the components of a blade to keep them ready for the next job:

 How a bandsaw blade works

-In a horizontal bandsaw, a flexible band saw blade is run between two band wheels on a head assembly.
+In a horizontal bandsaw mill, a flexible band saw blade is run between two band wheels on a head assembly.
 That head is then pushed down a track and into the log which rests on the track bed.

 As the blade is pushed into the log, the rapidly-moving tooth tip penetrates the wood, removing a small amount of material and turning the solid wood into sawdust.
 At full speed, the blade teeth creates a cutting edge which slices into the log.